wirbel-at-vdr-portal/Python-Scratchpad/Examples/CurveFitting.md

 I don't know at the beginning which degree of polynom i need.
 I usually begin with k = 2 (2nd order), but that depends on the actual data set.

 **SciPy.optimize** module contains a function [curve_fit()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html):
 * Syntax: *curve_fit(f, xdata, ydata, p0=None, ...)*
     * f  - The model function, f(x, …); x is first arg, separate args follow
     * p0 - an array with initial guess

+I will use that function in the script.

 ![Figure_3](./img/Figure_3.png)